kimruddock/pawelgrzybek.github.io/_posts/2016-12-31-top-picks-2016-december.md

 [http://meyerweb.com/eric/thoughts/2016/12/05/css-grid/](http://meyerweb.com/eric/thoughts/2016/12/05/css-grid/)

 Eric Meyer answers popular questions about CSS Gris Module that is coming to our browsers very soon (March 2017).
 Lots of good insights here.
-The most controversial question is "Are we ready?" and Erick to that says...
+The most controversial question is "Are we ready?".

 > Rounded corners aren’t universally supported even now, but I bet you’ve used them.